Galaxia is a space shooter created by 13 students at The Game Assembly over 10 weeks of half time work.

 - New scripts could be very easily added to users shelves by updating a list in a script with an icon, a script to run and a tool tip.

 - Crash logging was automatically handled for all scripts.
 So if a user experienced a crash, we didn’t always need to hog their work station to figure out what went wrong, but could instead look at their crash report from our work station.
-We could also use this data to fix bugs that users for whatever reason didn’t report.
+We could also use this data to help identify and fix bugs that the user might not even have noticed.